peterchinman/personal-website/public/assets/articles/strictly.md

 ## Step Two: Consonants

 The next step is to find the distance between consonants.
-But I haven’t actually implemented this yet because consonants are significantly more complex than vowels.
+But I haven't actually implemented this yet because consonants are significantly more complex than vowels.

 ## Step Three: Distance

-For now, let’s pretend that we have a system for measuring vowel-to-vowel distance *and* consonant-to-consonant distance.
+For now, let's pretend that we have a system for measuring vowel-to-vowel distance *and* consonant-to-consonant distance.
 Now we want to find the distance between two entire words.
 First we convert them each to [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet#:~:text=The%20International%20Phonetic%20Alphabet%20(IPA,for%20the%20sounds%20of%20speech.), using the CMU Pronouncing Dictionary.
 Now we have two strings of phonemes, that we want to find the distance between.

-My first thought was to use [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) which is “the minimum number of single-character edits (insertions, deletions or substitutions) required to change one word into the other”.
-But I wanted to be able to match up vowels-to-vowels and consonants-to-consonants, and, at first glance, Levenshtein distance didn’t seem to offer a means to do this.
+My first thought was to use [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) which is "the minimum number of single-character edits (insertions, deletions or substitutions) required to change one word into the other".
+But I wanted to be able to match up vowels-to-vowels and consonants-to-consonants, and, at first glance, Levenshtein distance didn't seem to offer a means to do this.

 So I went searching.
-Who has spent a lot of time thinking about ways of calculating distance between “strings” of data?
+Who has spent a lot of time thinking about ways of calculating distance between "strings" of data?
 Answer: biologists.

 ### Bioinformatics